Iran hangs two men accused of killing security agent during protests | Law-Order

 Iran hangs two men accused of killing security agent during protests

-Iran hanged two men on Saturday for allegedly killing a member of the security forces during nationwide protests that followed the death of 22-year-old Kurdish Iranian woman Mahsa Amini on Sept.
-As many as 19,262 protesters are believed to have been arrested, it said.
 Iranian officials have said that up to 300 people, including members of the security forces, have died.
+The first protester known to be executed was 23-year-old Mohsen Shekari on Dec.
+8, less than three months after his arrest.

 Iran hanged two men on Saturday for allegedly killing a member of the security forces during nationwide protests that followed the death of 22-year-old Kurdish Iranian woman Mahsa Amini on Sept.
-16.
+16, drawing condemnation from the EU, the United States and other Western nations.

 The two men executed on Saturday had been convicted of killing a member of the Basij paramilitary force militia.
 Three others have been sentenced to death in the same case, while 11 received prison sentences.
 "Mohammad Mehdi Karami and Seyyed Mohammad Hosseini, principle perpetrators of the crime that led to the unjust martyrdom of Ruhollah Ajamian were hanged this morning," the judiciary said in a statement carried by the official IRNA news agency.